Mormon History

 TO THE EDITOR

-OF SCRIBNER'S
+OF SCRIBNER'S MONTHLY.

-SIR: In the number of this
+SIR: In the number of this magazine for August, 1880, appeared an

-magazine for August, 1880, appeared an article by myself entitled "The Book of
+article by myself entitled "The Book of Mormon."
+The article contained

-Mormon."
-The article contained a statement, together with evidence
+a statement, together with evidence substantiating it in part, by Mrs.

-substantiating it in part, by Mrs. McKinstry, a daughter of the Rev. Solomon
+McKinstry, a daughter of the Rev. Solomon Spaulding, that the Book of

-Spaulding, that the Book of Mormon was derived from a novel called "The
+Mormon was derived from a novel called "The Manuscript Found," written

-Manuscript Found," written by her father in 1812, and that the manuscript of
+by her father in 1812, and that the manuscript of this novel was in

-this novel was in 1834 delivered to one D. P. Hurlburt.
+1834 delivered to one D. P. Hurlburt.

 When the article appeared, there seemed to be no other proof that this

 manuscript was delivered to Hurlburt.
-Believing it to be important to follow up
+Believing it to be important to

-County, Ohio, in company with Oscar Kellogg, Esq., a well-known lawyer of that
+Gibsonburg, Sandusky County, Ohio, in company with Oscar Kellogg, Esq.,

-vicinity.
-As the result of this visit, I have received the following sworn
+a well-known lawyer of that vicinity.
+As the result of this visit, I

 "GIBSONBURG, OHIO, January 10th, 1881.

-"To all whom it may concern:
+"To all whom it may concern: In the year eighteen hundred and

-In the year eighteen hundred and thirty-four (1834), I went from Geauga County,
+thirty-four (1834), I went from Geauga County, Ohio, to Monson, Hampden

-Ohio, to Monson, Hampden County, Massachusetts, where I found Mrs. Davison, late
+County, Massachusetts, where I found Mrs. Davison, late widow of the

-reported to be the foundation of the 'Book of Mormon.'
-I did not examine the
+Found,' which was reported to be the foundation of the 'Book of

-manuscript until I got home, when upon examination I found it to contain nothing
+Mormon.'
+I did not examine the manuscript until I got home, when upon

-of the kind, but being a manuscript upon an entirely different subject.
-This
+manuscript upon an entirely different subject.
+This manuscript I left

-County, Ohio, with the understanding that when he had examined it, he should
+Ohio, with the understanding that when he had examined it, he should

 return it to the widow.
-Said Howe says the manuscript was destroyed by fire, and
+Said Howe says the manuscript was destroyed by

-further the deponent saith not.
+fire, and further the deponent saith not.

-"(Signed) D. P. HURLBURT.
+"(Signed) D. P. HURLBURT

 "Sworn to and subscribed before me this 10th